XtraCube/LotusContinued/README.md

 > The people at **All Of Us: AU Mods** are working on an Android Mod launcher, Project: Lotus will be compatible with it at launch, and this will be updated when more information is available.

 ## What do the different things in the releases mean? / How do I update the mod?
-Here's a Quick Explaination -
+Here's a Quick Explanation -
 - **HatUpdate.zip** means there was new Custom Hats added to the mod, these go in your `AmongUs/BepInEx/plugins` folder and will replace the `lotushats.bundle` and `lotushats.catalog` files.

 - **Lotus.dll & VentFrameworkContinued.dll** mean there was an update to the mod itself, these go into your `AmongUs/BepInEx/plugins` folder and will replace the previous ones.
   - Note, **VentFrameworkContinued** is required, but a new release may not include it, this means that the previous version can still be used.
-  - If either of these are not included in the release, that means there was a mod-breaking update and you need to install the `Lotus[Version]-[Platform].zip` update.
+  - If either of these are not included in the release, that means there was a mod-breaking update, and you need to install the `Lotus[Version]-[Platform].zip` update.
 Please make sure to install the correct platform that you are on.

 - **lang_[Language].yaml** or **TranslationUpdate.zip** means that there was an update to the mod's translations, these files will go into `AmongUs/Languages/Lotus`

 - **Lotus-[Version]-MicrosoftStoreOnly.zip & Lotus-[Version]-Steam+Epic.zip** are included in every release, these are the files to install the mod if you haven't already.
-  - Occassionally a release may not have a .dll file, which means you'll need to download one of these & [reinstall](#how-do-i-install-the-mod) the mod.
+  - Occasionally a release may not have a .dll file, which means you'll need to download one of these & [reinstall](#how-do-i-install-the-mod) the mod.

 ### Updating when there's no .dll file.
 - Back up your `AmongUs/BepInEx/config` folder, as that's where your settings are stored.
 Also back up your `LOTUS_DATA` folder if you've made any changes to your Templates, or have given people titles.